DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts-Receivable/Customer-remittance.md

 - Filter on customer payment journal to view journals created via the periodic task.

 ## Assumptions
+The following assumptions apply to the functionality:
+- An invoice will only be referenced once in the import file

 ## Prerequisites
 The following setup are prerequisites for the Customer remittance import